bravesoftdz/CheecKfont/README.md

 # Features

-- Opening Text Log Files
+- Installing a font from Delphi
-- Delete all temporary files
+- showing all installed fonts
-- Load all dynamics dll in a directory and check the dependency
-- Dynamically load and call a function in a BPL package

 # Licence
-Copyright (C) 2018-2019, walwalwalides (walwalwalides@gmail.com)
+Copyright (C) 2019-2020, walwalwalides (walwalwalides@gmail.com)

 This software is provided 'as-is', without any express or implied
 warranty.
 In no event will the authors be held liable for any damages